 But the independent investigation shows that, despite repeated complaints of Strauss engaging in medically unnecessary genital exams, “no meaningful action was taken by the university to investigate or address concerns until January 1996.”

-That action came after Stephen Snyder-Hill’s visit to the Student Health Center.
+That action came after Steven Snyder-Hill’s visit to the Student Health Center.

 “I felt that this doctor had all the power, and I just sat there and had to—I mean, it’s you just kind glaze over and you let this stuff happen to you and you know it’s not right, you feel like that you should stop it, but you don’t know what to do,” Snyder-Hill says.
 “You just don’t prepare yourself for that.”